 Timekeeper/Emcee: This person is the announcer for each performance, explaining basic rules to the audience, introducing the team, and starting the timing for the performance.
 Every problem has a time limit and the timekeeper will stop the team at the end of their allotted time if they have not already finished.
 There is one timekeeper per judging team.

 Score Checker: This judge will not be directly scoring any teams.
 Score checkers are the keepers of the paperwork.
-They will be working with Excel spreadsheets on laptaps to record scores, print the results, and make sure all of the paperwork is in the right place.
+They will record and proofread scores on laptaps, print the results, and make sure all of the paperwork is in the right place.
 Well organized people are needed in this position.
 Score checkers usually work in teams of two, but sometimes three score checkers will work with two judging teams.

 Spontaneous Judging Positions